Where is the next Community Games taking place?

 How much are tickets and how do I buy them?

-“We’ve resisted implementing a charge since founding the Sutton Games back in 2012.
-Thus far, we’ve been able to cover our costs via a grant from the Sutton Coldfield Charitable Trust and our sponsors.
+“We’ve resisted implementing a charge since founding the original Sutton Games in 2012.
+Thus far, we’ve been able to cover our costs via a grant from the Sutton Coldfield Charitable Trust 9for the Sutton Games) and our sponsors.
 But our costs have increased and in this exceptional year, we didn’t feel it right to bring on additional sponsors.
 Plus, we need to manage numbers this year, and the only way to sensibly do that is through a ticketing system, which of course comes at a price.
 So, we feel the charge is justifiable – we’ve kept it as low as we can and it still represents great value for money.”

 Do I need to print my tickets?